adap/flower/doc/source/docker/enable-tls.rst

               |
               | The ``ca.crt`` file is used to verify the identity of the SuperLink.

-    .. tab-item:: Enable TLS in Process Mode ``isolation``
+    .. tab-item:: Enable TLS in Isolation Mode ``process``

-        In process mode ``isolation``, the Server and ClientApp run in their own processes.
+        In isolation mode ``process``, the ServerApp and ClientApp run in their own processes.
-        Unlike in process mode ``subprocess``, the SuperLink or SuperNode does not attempt to create the respective processes; instead, they must be created externally.
+        Unlike in isolation mode ``subprocess``, the SuperLink or SuperNode does not attempt to create the respective processes; instead, they must be created externally.

-        It is possible to run only the SuperLink in process mode ``subprocess`` and the SuperNode in process mode ``isolation``, or vice versa, or even both with process mode ``isolation``.
+        It is possible to run only the SuperLink in isolation mode ``subprocess`` and the SuperNode in isolation mode ``process``, or vice versa, or even both with isolation mode ``process``.

         **SuperLink and ServerApp**